reyemtm/pwa-maps/README.md

 ## Examining the Events

 ```
-/* the cache is added after the instal event */
+/* the cache is added after the install event */
 6 self.addEventListener("install", function(event) {
 ```
 ```